Mich-b/webappsecuritybook/002accesscontrolbasics/003sessionmanagement/000introsessionmanagement.md

 # Session management - hijacking
 As covered in the section about [http](../../001introduction/002basicwebconcepts/001http.md) and [cookies](../../001introduction\002basicwebconcepts\003cookies.md), the HTTP protocol is stateless.
 However, developers can implement session management capabilities into their application to tie HTTP requests and responses together in one single session.

 Most often, this is done by setting a session cookie which contains a unique session identifier.
 When used in conjunction with access control, the session identifier binds the user authentication credentials to the user's HTTP traffic.
-This way, the application can not only tie HTTP sessions together, but can it also know which identity is executing the actions.
+This way, the application can not only tie HTTP sessions together, but it can also know which identity is executing the actions.

 Common examples of session identifiers in cookies are cookies with the name `JSESSIONID`, `PHPSESSIONID`, or `ASP.NET_SessionId`

 # Session identifier requirements
+The session identifier must be adequately protected to prevent an attacker from obtaining it and thereby 'hijacking' the session:
 * A session identifier should not be descriptive nor offer unnecessary details about the purpose and meaning of the ID
 * A session identifier should be long enough to prevent bruteforce attacks
 * A session identifier must be random enough to prevent guessing attacks